redline13/webdriverjs/readme.md

-# RedLine13 Peformance Testing with WebDriverddd
+# RedLine13 Peformance Testing with WebDriver

 Runs WebDriver test to collect performance data and exports Apache JMeter data (as a .jtl)
 - PhantomJS - supports exporting performance data in realtime